A Work Related Injury Attorney Helping Clients Recover Workers’ Compensation Benefits Throughout New York City and Long Island

 Unfortunately, you are not paid for lost wages if you miss less than eight days of work.
 Also, your cash benefits are not available until you are off from work for 14 days, at which point you may be paid for the entire time you missed.

-Let Our Riverhead Workers’ Compensation Lawyers Help You Secure Your Rightful Benefits
+Let a Work Related Injury Attorney in New York Help You Secure Your Rightful Benefits

 The sooner you apply for workers’ compensation, the sooner you can receive your benefits.
-Contact the Riverhead workers’ compensation lawyers at Turley Redmond Rosasco & Rosasco today for your free consultation.
-We also serve the areas of Shirley, Ronkonkoma, Garden City, and New York City.
+Contact the work related injury attorneys at Turley Redmond & Rosasco today for your free consultation.
+We have offices in Shirley, Ronkonkoma and Garden City.